-- The data subject: the person to whom the information belongs.
+- Data subject: the person to whom the information belongs.

-- The responsible party: the person or organisation who process personal information such as individuals, businesses, non-profits, and governmental organisations.
+- Responsible party: the person or organisation who process personal information such as individuals, businesses, non-profits, and governmental organisations.
 (Controller in the GDPR).

-- The operator: the person or organisation that process information on behalf of the responsible party (Processor in the GDPR)
+- Operator: the person or organisation that process information on behalf of the responsible party (Processor in the GDPR)

 Who is POPIA applicable to?

 POPIA or the POPI Act applies to organisations processing (collecting, using or otherwise handling) the personal information of South Africans.

 - Under POPIA, personal information can be related to a “natural person” (a human being) and also a “juristic person” i.e. an independent legal entity such as a company.